 I think the girls’ eyes were opened to how different, yet similar our lives are on all parts of the globe.
 Every parent loves their child, everyone wants the best for their family, and we all have similar basic needs.
 What they were not prepared for was seeing how people have to manage with the lack of some basic necessities, like clean water and enough food.
-You can read about my daughter's take on volunteering abroad as a teen here.

 Sharing the volunteer experience has been invaluable to my family.
 We now have a different frame of reference when we look at the life we have at home.
 It is wonderful to work on a project together, especially when it involves discomfort like riding a hot bus, waking up early, or eating less than tasty food because someone can usually find a laugh in a tough situation and it brings us all closer as a family.